 The Family Assessment process usually takes 120 days to complete, depending on factors such as worker caseload and family cooperation.
 Assessments are prioritized based on the types of children waiting and the characteristics of families who have applied.
 The process consists of a number of meetings at the home as well as personal interviews.
 What you see below is just a list of the basic information that is required of all applicants.
 Please note that additional information may be required based on your home, family composition, health status etc. We will ask you for information in the following areas:

-- Social History - A complete history and evaluation of your current family life and past experiences -- and how they will affect your capacity to parent an adoptive child.
+A complete history and evaluation of your current family life and past experiences — and how they will affect your capacity to parent an adoptive child.

-If this seems intrusive and overwhelming, we completely understand.
-The reason we are so thorough is to ensure that children who have previously experienced abuse and/or neglect experience safety in their adoptive homes.
-Keep in mind that we really want to approve safe families, and will help you through this intensive process.
+If this seems intrusive and/or overwhelming, we completely understand.
+The reason we are so thorough is to ensure that foster children who have previously experienced abuse and/or neglect experience safety in their forever homes.
+Keep in mind that we really want to approve safe families and will help you through this intensive process from start to finish.